strautomator/web/README.md

 ### Setting the URL

 Please note that the default URL in development is `http://strautomator.local`, which should be manually set on your HOSTS file.
 This is fine if you only want to work on the web frontend and some of the API calls, but please note that Strava (and other 3rd party webhooks) won't be able to push data to the service using that URL.
+Authentication with Strava might also fail.

 To properly test all APIs and webhooks from Strava and PayPal, you'll need to change the `app.url` setting on your `settings.secret.json` file or via the `$SMU_app_url` environment variable, to a publicly accessible URL.

 ### Server ports

 When starting up, the service will look for the `strautomator.cert` and `strautomator.key` files on the application root.
 If found, it will create a HTTPS server listening on port 8443 by default.
 Otherwise it will create a HTTP server on port 8080.
-Please note that the actual port can be overwriten either via the PORT environment variable, or via `settings.app.port`.
+Please note that the actual port can be overwritten either via the PORT environment variable, or via `settings.app.port`.

-### Running it locally
+## Running it locally

 Once you have set them up, then: